-2.2.2 Familiarize Team with SAM (FT)

-Purposes

-The purpose of Familiarize Team with SAM is to prepare the appraisal team for performing its role in the appraisal process.

-This is an opportunity for the appraisal team to begin to work together.
+Element title/tag 2.2.2 Familiarize Team with SAM (FT) Purposes The purpose of Familiarize Team with SAM is to prepare the appraisal team for performing its role in the appraisal process.
+Summary description This is an opportunity for the appraisal team to begin to work together.
 The briefing begins with a review of the SE-CMM.
 The appraisal steps are presented in greater detail than at the opening meeting, and the team's role in each step is clarified.

-Table 2-11 lists the primary roles involved in this process element and a summary of their activity during this process.

-Role Summary Facilitator Presents the familiarization briefing and answers any questions.
-Appraisal team Brings up any questions on the model and appraisal method.
+Major participants Table 2-11 lists the primary roles involved in this process element and a summary of their activity during this process.
+Role Summary FacilitatorPresents the familiarization briefing and answers any questions.
+Appraisal teamBrings up any questions on the model and appraisal method.
 Table 2-11.
 Participants for Familiarize Team with SAM.

-Two hours
+Typical duration Two to three hours